-Dixie Reseeding Crimson Clover Seed - Crimson Clover is commonly used for wildlife food plots, cattle forage and decorative ground cover planting, Crimson clover (Trifolium incarnatum) is one of the most colorful forage plants and is frequently seen along roadsides, where it is planted for highway beautification.
+Dixie Reseeding Crimson Clover Seed (Coated)- Crimson Clover is commonly used for wildlife food plots, cattle forage and decorative ground cover planting, Crimson clover (Trifolium incarnatum) is one of the most colorful forage plants and is frequently seen along roadsides, where it is planted for highway beautification.
 Crimson clover is a reseeding winter annual with an erect growth habit and a shallow taproot system.
 The flowers are a brilliant red color, elongated in shape, and often more than two inches long.
 The leaves are dark green and covered with dense hairs.

 Planting Rate: 20-25 lbs. per acre